-The Ceremonial Mayor, Councillor Ronnie Wilson, is supporting the following charities during his term of office.
+The Ceremonial Mayor, Councillor John Mullen, is supporting the following charities during his term of office.

-Situated on the main coast road between Prestatyn and Rhyl, Salford Children's Holiday Camp was established in 1926, left by bequest, to the children of Salford.
+Situated on the main coast road between Prestatyn & Rhyl, Salford Children's Holiday Camp was established in 1926, left by bequest, to the children of Salford.

 More often than not it was the child's first or only holiday.
 For many disadvantaged children, their holiday at the camp was often the first and only time they saw the sea, earning its nicknames 'Salford by the Sea' and 'The Jam Butty Camp'.

 This page was last updated on 3 February 2021